vmware-tanzu/sonobuoy/examples/plugins/windows-plugin/README.md

 ## Prerequisites

-To build the image you need to have a Windows machine (or VM) available.
+The preferred method of building the image (when on a Mac or Linux machine) is to utilize `docker buildx` to build the Windows image.
+Alternatively, you can use a Windows machine (or VM).
 One example of how to set up a Windows VM and utilize it as your Docker context in [StefanScherer/windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine).

 To run the plugin you need to have a Kubernetes cluster with Windows nodes.
 The Windows nodes should have the label `kubernetes.io/os=windows`.
 There are multiple ways to set up such a cluster; one example is to add a Windows node group to an EKS cluster as described on this [page](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html).